© Fotos & Words by Steve Drury

 It’s addictive stuff, and pleasing to see the likes of Factory and Factory Benelux output given their own two-page spread, and the book shows sleeve covers from the good, the bad and the ugly!
 There are a vast number of entries from one-off labels to major indies.
 And amazingly, this book contains an incredible 3,800 pictures - this is essential referencing for the music geek!

 In 2013, strange things were found … Who’d have thought it, but the V&A have a copy of the Glasshouse EP in their Prints and Drawing Collection.
-Although it has three catalogue numbers, they are for the cover, inner sleeve and the vinyl . . . and they say that stranger things happen.
+Although it has three catalogue numbers, they are for the cover, inner sleeve and the vinyl . . .
+Guess they loved the design.

 In 2016, Mick Baker visited the V&A, to view the artwork and talked to the curator.
 It was a proud moment for all.

-They Could Have Been Bigger Than EMI: A discography of now defunct independent record labels that released vinyl (Part 1 - Europe), is now in its third edition
+They Could Have Been Bigger Than EMI: A discography of now defunct independent record labels that released vinyl (Part 1 - Europe), third edition.

 The British Library has added both singles’ A sides to its Audio Archive.
 Although it’s unclear whether it is the online SoundServer Jukebox or only available in the Reading room.